JetBrains-Research/pubtrends/README.md

    password = pubtrends
    ```

+4. Other configuration parameters in `crawler/src/main/resources/config.properties`:

+   * `lastId` - in case of interruption use this parameter to restart the download from article pack `pubmed18n{lastId+1}.xml` (should be done automatically later)
+   * `parserLimit` - maximum number of articles per XML to be parsed (useful for development)
+   * `resetDatabase` - clear current contents of the database (useful for development)
+   * `gatherStats` - count number of XML tag occurences (useful for development)

-4. Use the following command to build the project:
+5. Use the following command to build the project:

    ```
    ./gradlew clean build test
    ```

-5. Previous command should have produced ```crawler/build/libs/crawler-dev.jar``` file.
+6. Previous command should have produced `crawler/build/libs/crawler-dev.jar` file.
    From now on you can use JAR file, no args should be specified when launching the program.
    First run allows you to download complete up-to-date PubMed database.
    Further runs will allow you to download daily updates.

-6. Interruption may cause problems with further usage.
+7. In case of interruption use `lastId` parameter as described above.
+Interruption can be caused by internet connection problems.